Best online casino pokies for Australian players - more info

 3. What complaint is most often made about you or your firm from your clients?4.
 What have you done (or are you doing) to resolve those concerns?

 5. Can I receive a hard copy of all the records on my case each time you file something with the court, or communicate with the state?
 If not, why not?
-If so,
+If so, will I be charged for those copies?
+How much per page?

 6. Can I give you a direct order that I don't wish to waive my presence at any court appearances, no matter how minor they seem to you, on my case?
 If not, why not?
 For what types of hearings would you ordinarily waive an appearance of your client?
-Or, another way of addressing the same issue is:
+Or another way of addressing the same issue is:

-7. If I tell you now, before I hire you, that I want to be included in all in camera conferences in the judge's chambers which involve my case, will you agree to insure that I am present for such conferences?
+7. If I tell you now, before I hire you, that I want to be included in all in camera conferences in the judge's chambers which involve my case, will you agree to ensure that I am present for such conferences?
 If not, why not?

 8. If you or your family are told (prior to retaining the attorney) that he/she can get the client out of (jail/prison) within a specific amount of time, ask: Will you put that guarantee in writing with an agreement to refund my fee in full if you do not succeed?
 If not, why not?
 Have I misunderstood something you said?